United States History Bee

 International History Olympiad

-Students who compete in the Middle and Elementary School Divisions of the US History Bee can qualify for the International History Olympiad!
-In addition to the more common methods of qualifying for the Olympiad (by finishing in the top 1/3 of students at any 2023-24 or 2024-25 National History Bee Regional tournament or on a team in the top 1/4 of teams at National History Bowl Regional Tournament, or in the top 2/3 of students at the 2024 or 2025 National Championships of the National History Bee or on a team in the top 2/3 of teams at the 2024 or 2025 National Championships of the National History Bowl), students can now also qualify for the 2025 International History Olympiad by making the playoffs in their age division at the US History Bee National Championships.
+Students who compete in the Middle and Elementary School Divisions of the US History Bee can qualify for the biennial International History Olympiad!
+In addition to the more common methods of qualifying for the Olympiad (by finishing in the top 1/3 of students at any 2025-26 or 2026-27 National History Bee Regional tournament or on a team in the top 1/4 of teams at National History Bowl Regional Tournament, or in the top 2/3 of students at the 2026 or 2027 National Championships of the National History Bee or on a team in the top 2/3 of teams at the 2026 or 2027 National Championships of the National History Bowl), students can now also qualify for the 2027 International History Olympiad by making the playoffs in their age division at the US History Bee National Championships.
 The complete methods for qualifying for the Olympiad are explained here.

 The International History Olympiad is a week-long event with numerous competitions, field trips, family activities and more.
 In each event, medals are awarded to the top 3 competing students in each age division.
 US students compete for their state; students from other countries (or students in the USA who were born abroad or who have foreign citizenship) represent those countries.
 Two of the most prestigious events at the Olympiad are the International History Bee World Championships and the International History Bowl World Championships; an overall Olympiad Championship title is also awarded in each age division; please view the website at www.historyolympiad.com for further details on all events and to register.